becoming/becoming.github.io/content/docs/java/_index.md

 > Hello, it'll be hard!

 Congrats junior, you just decided to stop being lame and start learning Java programming language.

+We'll focus mainly on **Java 11**

 Before you go further, you need to decide what **pill** you gonna take ?